iraismgarcia5/Project_DC_Crime_Analysis/README.md

 Finding crime patterns and trends in DC by area to provide better information for law enforcement and civilians

 ## Questions:
-1. Where is crime concentrated in DC?
+1. Where is crime concentrated in D.c?
 2. When were crimes most likely to occur?
 3. What were the most common crimes in D.C?
 4. Which type of crime is prominent in each area?